Barrackpore Trunk Road: Other landmarks

-Other notable landmarks along the route include the Bengal Chemicals and Pharmaceuticals, Panihati factory; NCERT Production-cum-Distribution Centre, Panihati; Texmaco Rail & Engineering Ltd., Belgharia; and CESC Titagarh generating station.
+Other notable landmarks along the route include the Bengal Chemicals and Pharmaceuticals, Panihati factory; NCERT Production-cum-Distribution Centre, Panihati; Texmaco Rail & Engineering Limited, Belgharia; and CESC Titagarh generating station.

 Kolkata Metro

-The Baranagar–Barrackpore metro line (or Line 5) is a 12.5 km northward extension of the Kolkata Metro network along BT Road with Baranagar metro station serving as the interchange between Line 1 and Line 5.
+The Baranagar–Barrackpore metro line (or Pink Line) is a 12.5 km northward extension of the Kolkata Metro network along BT Road with Baranagar metro station serving as the interchange between Blue and Pink Lines.
 It was sanctioned at a cost of ₹2069.6 crore in the 2010–2011 budget.
 This line was meant to enable a quick commute from the northernmost suburbs to South Kolkata.

 Although the work never started as the Government of West Bengal had proposed for realignment of the line via Kalyani Expressway, due to the presence of arterial water pipelines under BT Road, that supply water to Kolkata.
 The construction work might damage the water pipelines, cutting off the city's water supply.
 It might also create huge traffic congestion on the busy road.
-As of 2021, only Shyambazar and Baranagar metro station are connected with the trunk road.
+As of 2021, Shyambazar and Baranagar metro station are connected with the trunk road.